 Or you could try to do it yourself.
 Set up spreadsheets, build verification checklists, manually reconcile every delivery and invoice.
 You'd need 10-15 hours per week of focused work — time that you, as an operator, do not have.

-Managed AP means someone else handles the entire workflow: receiving verification, invoice matching, credit reconciliation, duplicate detection, and payment scheduling.
-You approve the final payment amounts.
+A cannabis-specific AP platform handles the entire workflow: receiving verification, invoice matching, credit reconciliation, duplicate detection, and payment generation.
+You approve the final payments and sign the checks.
 That's your only job.

-At ShelfSpace, managed AP is part of the platform.
-We verify every delivery, match every invoice, apply every credit, and flag every discrepancy — before your money goes out the door.
-You get a clean weekly report showing exactly what's owed, what's been adjusted, and what's been paid.
+At ShelfSpace, AP is the platform.
+It verifies every delivery, matches every invoice, applies every credit, and flags every discrepancy — before your money goes out the door.
+You get a clean weekly view of what's owed, what's been adjusted, and what's been paid.

 How to Start Fixing This Today

-Even before you bring on a managed service, there are three things you can do this week to stop the bleeding:
+Even before you bring on an AP platform, there are three things you can do this week to stop the bleeding:

 Those three steps alone will probably save you $20,000+ per year.
 But if you want the full system — managed verification, credit tracking, duplicate detection, three-way matching — that's what ShelfSpace is built for.
-We'll set it all up during your free 60-day pilot and show you exactly what you've been overpaying.
+Start with a free evaluation and we'll show you exactly what you've been overpaying.